joinpursuit/git_github_assignment/README.md

 2. *Partner A*: Clone your repository, giving you a local copy of the code on your machine.

-3. *Partner B*: [Fork](https://help.github.com/en/articles/fork-a-repo) your partner's repository and you should fork.
+3. *Partner B*: [Fork](https://help.github.com/en/articles/fork-a-repo) your partner's repository and you should clone it.

 4. *Partner A*: Add your partner's GitHub fork as "remote".
 You can name the remote whatever you want (except `origin` which would already be taken by your own GitHub repo).